macro-vulnerabilitiesCOL/macro-vulnerabilitiesCOL.github.io/index.md

 ## Welcome to the project's website!

-We are a project that seeks to analyze through a Stock-Flow consistent model the vulnerabilities of Colombian economy in a low-carbon transition.
+We are a project that seeks to analyze through a Stock-Flow consistent model the vulnerabilities of Colombian economy in the context of a global low-carbon transition and climate change.

 ### Institutions